Skip to content

 Standalone API Access (programmatic)

-For programmatic or service-to-service access outside the UI, the API uses OAuth 2.0 Client Credentials Grant.
-A platform administrator creates a service account in Authentik and issues an API key.
-The API key is exchanged for a JWT access token, which is then included in API requests along with the X-Jaxon-Active-Group header.
-See API Reference for the full authentication flow, curl examples, and required headers.
+For programmatic or service-to-service access outside the UI, a platform administrator creates a service account in Authentik, assigns it to the appropriate groups, and creates an API token.
+The API token can be used directly as a Bearer token in API requests along with the X-Jaxon-Active-Group header.
+No token exchange is required.
+See API Reference for curl examples and required headers.

 Administrator Access